-We recognized \$10.6 million and \$9.8 million in stock-based compensation expense during the three months ended March 31, 2022 and 2021, respectively.
-The amount of stock-based compensation expense we recognize is primarily based upon management's estimate of when the financial vesting targets of outstanding stock options may be achieved.
+The amount of stock-based compensation expense recognized is primarily based upon management's estimate of when the financial vesting targets of outstanding stock options may be achieved.
 Any change in the estimate could result in the amount of stock-based compensation expense to be accelerated, spread out over a longer period, or reversed.
 This may cause volatility in the recognition of stock-based compensation expense in future periods and could materially affect earnings.